• Skip to primary navigation

 Easter nests with a text title overlay.

 These easy 6 ingredient Easter Nests are a fun Easter treat for kids to make.
 Crunchy nests made from chocolate, butter, syrup and Shredded Wheat and topped with mini eggs or your favourite Easter chocolate.
-They take just a few minutes to make and then left to set in the fridge.
+These chocolate nests take just a few minutes to make and then left to set in the fridge.

 A six hold muffin tin with chocolate nests and mini eggs in them.

-If you are looking for something easy and seasonal to make with kids this Easter, then these Easter Nests are perfect.
+If you are looking for something easy and seasonal to make with kids this Easter, then these Easter Nest Cakes are perfect.
 If you have made Rice Krispie or Cornflake cakes before, then this is pretty similar but we used Shredded Wheat to make them more nest like.

-If you are looking for more Easter treats then why not try our Mini Egg Cookies, Mini Egg Fudge or Easter Rocky Road?
+If you are looking for more Easter treats then why not try our easy Mini Egg Cookies, delicious Mini Egg Fudge or super impressive Easter Rocky Road?

 Jump to: